1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Our Team offers a full range of care for esophageal ulcers.

-• Eat smaller, more frequent meals to reduce esophageal irritation
+• Consume smaller, more frequent meals in order to decrease esophageal irritation.

-• Raise the head of your bed by several inches to prevent nighttime reflux
+• To avoid night time reflux, elevate the head of your bed by several inches.

-• Proton pump inhibitors (PPIs) to significantly reduce stomach acid production
+• Proton pump inhibitors (PPIs) to highly decrease acid secretions in the stomach.

-• Coating agents such as sucralfate to protect the ulcerated lining
+• Covering the agents like sucralfate to cover the ulcerated lining.

-• Endoscopic therapy to stop active bleeding or directly treat the ulcer
+• Endoscopic treatment in order to prevent active bleeding or directly heal the ulcer.

-• Balloon dilation for esophageal narrowing caused by scar tissue
+• Balloons dilation when the esophageal narrowing is caused by scar tissue.

 Scott Liu